Alert

-Individuals interested in becoming either a resident or non-resident adjuster licensed in the state of Iowa need to apply through the National Insurance Producer Registry (NIPR) online system.
-Individuals wishing to become an adjuster licensed in the state of Iowa must successfully pass the appropriate licensing exam.
+A person that is not subject to the Modified Licensing Process in Bulletin 25-04 wishing to become a resident adjuster licensed in the State of Iowa must successfully pass the appropriate licensing exam.
 To register for the examination, please contact Pearson Vue at www.pearsonvue.com or 877-540-5825.
 If you successfully pass the licensing exam, your test results will be electronically submitted to the NIPR online system.
 Please allow up to three business days for the exam results to transfer to the NIPR online system.
 Exam results are valid for 90 days.

-If you have a designated home state license and wish to obtain an Iowa nonresident adjuster license you will need to apply with the Iowa Insurance Division.
+A person with a designated home state license and that wishes to obtain an Iowa nonresident adjuster license you will need to apply with the Iowa Insurance Division.

 Public Adjusters

-During the application process through the NIPR online system, you will also need to submit evidence of financial responsibility, your customer contract, and the public adjuster checklist and attestation.
+During the application process through the NIPR online system, a person requesting a public adjuster license or a public adjuster business entity license will also need to submit evidence of financial responsibility, your customer contract, and the public adjuster checklist and attestation.

-Iowa Insurance Division administrative rules regarding the licensure of public adjusters can be found in Iowa Administrative Code chapter 55.
+Iowa Insurance Division administrative rules regarding the licensure of public adjusters can be found in Iowa Administrative Code chapter 55 (These rules will be updated due to Senate File 619).

 Independent Adjusters

-During the application process through the NIPR online system, you will also need to submit evidence of financial responsibility,
+• Beginning July 1, 2025, if you are a non-resident that does hold an independent adjuster license in another state, you will complete the application process through the NIPR online system, you will also need to submit evidence of financial responsibility.

 Staff Adjusters

 Staff adjuster licensing is optional in the state of Iowa.
-During the application process, you will also need to submit proof of employment.
+If you wish to be licensed as a staff adjuster, during the application process, you will need to submit proof of employment and you will also need to submit evidence of financial responsibility.

 Renewal